ArchDK/Zoom-Join-Bot/README.md

 # Zoom Join Bot
-This is a python bot to join zoom call\n
+This is a python bot to join zoom call

 Input must be made manually, later I will add integration with calender and csv